pdjr-build/firmware-factory/spudpole/modctl/README.md

 Multiple __MODCTL__ modules can be installed on a single bus.

+## Status indication

+The module has a single status LED which illuminates when the device is receiving power and occults when a PGN128777 Windlass Operating Status message is received from a configured windlass.
+A flickering LED is an indication that the module is powered, configured and working normally.

 ## Physical inputs

 __MODCTL__ supports four physical input channels intended for connection